siddontang/mixer/README.md

 ### Select

-+ Join not supported
++ Join not supported, later only cross sharding not supported.
-+ Subselects not supported
++ Subselects not supported, later only cross sharding not supported.
-+ "group by" not supported
++ Cross sharding "group by" will not work ok only except the "group by" key is the routing key
-+ "order by" only takes effect when the "order by" key exists as a select expression field
++ Cross sharding "order by" only takes effect when the "order by" key exists as a select expression field

     ```select id from t1 order by id``` is ok.